-5. Baked Bread
+5. Baked Bread (Duona)

 Now that we know bread is considered a traditional food that Lithuanians can never let go of, an abundance of bread dishes should not surprise you on the Lithuanian menu.
 Once you enter the food world, you will notice that baked bread pieces are pretty common, and every other person will have them as a regular snack in Lithuania.

-Baked bread is a dish made of small bread pieces covered with molted cheese and mayonnaise.
+Baked bread, or Duona, is a dish made of small bread pieces covered with melted cheese and mayonnaise.
 Usually, a baked bread snack is fried bread with garlic and salt mixture served with different sauces, which gives out a truly delicious taste altogether.
 When you order this dish in Lithuania, don’t forget to order a Lithuanian beer which is a must!

 6. Spit Cake